 Fire Code Officials/ Inspectors are responsible for providing inspections in a defined, assigned area, or zone.
 Areas of responsibility include, but are not limited to:

 Each District is defined areas of the city in accordance with the established District Chief Emergency Response Zones.

-Occupancy Inspections including: Inspections are an important part of confirming and verifying fire code compliance.
+are an important part of confirming and verifying fire code compliance.
 For new construction or tenant renovations, inspections are performed to confirm that fire protection systems are installed according to standards.
-A fire inspection is required for day care occupancies and before a certificate of occupancy is issued.
-A 24 hour advance request required.
+A fire inspection is required for all new business licenses, day care occupancies and before a certificate of occupancy is issued.
+A 48 hour advance request required.